appdev-lessons/hello-world/content.md

 ### Codespace (VSCode) layout

-Whenever you boot up a fresh Codespace, [Visual Studio Code](https://code.visualstudio.com/) (a.k.a.
+Whenever you boot up a fresh codespace, [Visual Studio Code](https://code.visualstudio.com/) (a.k.a.
 VSCode) is the application that you are interacting with.

 The basic components of the VSCode window are the three **panes**: